Why study Applied Economics?

 The MS in Applied Economics degree provides students with an exceptional set of applied economic and econometric analytical tools that have demonstrated value in the marketplace.
 Graduates enjoy success as:

-• Analysts in market research, insurance, healthcare, and in banking and finance.
+• Analysts in market research, insurance, healthcare, banking, and finance

 The University of Cincinnati and all regional campuses are accredited by the Higher Learning Commission.